corda/corda-runtime-os/cordapp-test-utils/README.md

 ## Instance vs Class upload

 The CordaMock has two methods of uploading responder flows:
-- via a class, which will be constructed when a response flow is initialized
+- via a class, which will be constructed when a response flow is initialized.
 - via an instance, which must be uploaded against a protocol.

-Uploading an instance allows flows to be constructed containing other mocks, injected logic, etc..
-It also allows the ResponderMock to be used.
+Uploading an instance allows flows to be constructed containing other mocks, injected logic, etc. It also allows the ResponderMock to be used.

 ## ResponderMock